tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 on the (possibly updated) KeyShareClientHello, i.e,, ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, and
 ClientEncryptedSNI.record_digest, MUST NOT change across ClientHello messages.
-Moreover, ClientESNIInner.nonce and ClientESNIInner.realSNI MUST not change across ClientHello messages.
+Moreover, ClientESNIInner MUST not change across ClientHello messages.
 Informally, the values of all unencrypted extension information, as well as the inner extension plaintext, must be consistent between the first and second ClientHello messages.

 ### Authenticating for the public name {#auth-public-name}